 - Most of the zoonotic agents are not highly contagious, which would make them relatively easy to control when incorporated into a weapons system and deployed in a tactical situation.
 However, these can be manipulated to be highly contagious once deployed in a population without the necessity for weaponization and can be presented as a respirable aerosol.

 - Terrorists have an even broader spectrum of zoonotic agents from which to choose than military weaponeers.
-The zoonotic pathogens are usually deployed in the form of aerosols.
+Zoonotic pathogens are usually deployed in the form of aerosols.

 - Disease epidemics caused by the outbreak of zoonotic diseases also result in economic losses.